mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/docs.en.md

 1. Click **Launch the Campaign Builder** on the New Campaigns wizard.
 The Contact Sources menu appears as shown in the following image.
 ![Screenshot of Contact Sources](contact-sources.png)

-   This is the step where you specify the contacts you wish to trigger your campaign to.
-Campaigns are triggered to either contact segments, or contacts who submit forms.
+   In this step, you specify the contacts to be included in your Campaign.
+Campaigns can be triggered by contacts joining a Segment, and/or submitting Forms.

 2. Select where your campaign will pull the  contacts from: